 What are best practices for due diligence once you have identified an opportunity in a frontier market?

 It’s like due diligence magnified a million times.
 Everything that you are dealing with is not straightforward.
-You need multiple sources on all your information.
+You need multiple sources for all your information.

 For instance, if you are doing a deal in say, Myanmar, and you are a U.S. investor or a European investor, you have to be sure that you are not dealing with individuals who have sanctions against them.

 But, in places like Myanmar, companies can be extremely opaque.
-You may know who the chairman is, who the board is, but you don’t quite know related parties – parties that are possibly linked to the old military regime.
-And as an investor, you have to be careful because you could get in big trouble from U.S. regulators, European regulators for a breach of sanctions.
+You may know who the chairman is, and who the board is, but you don’t quite know related parties – parties that are possibly linked to the old military regime.
+And as an investor, you have to be careful because you could get in big trouble with U.S. regulators, and European regulators for a breach of sanctions.